ErickJamesRubin/Web-Application-Dashboard_IOT-TRY/README.md

 ## 🌟 Overview

 This project is a comprehensive **IoT Weather Monitoring System** that uses an ESP32 microcontroller and DHT11 sensor to measure temperature and humidity in real-time.
-Sensor data is sent to a PHP backend, stored in a MySQL database, and displayed on a professional animated web dashboard with live data visualization and role-based access.
+Sensor data is sent directly to **Firebase Realtime Database**, and displayed on a professional animated web dashboard with live data visualization and role-based access.

 ### Key Highlights

 - 🎨 **Beautiful UI** — Modern glassmorphism design with smooth animations
-- ⚡ **Real-time Updates** — Live sensor data every 3 seconds
+- ⚡ **Real-time Updates** — Live sensor data pushed via Firebase every 3 seconds
 - 📊 **Data Visualization** — Interactive charts showing temperature and humidity trends
-- 💾 **Database Logging** — All sensor readings stored in MySQL via PHP PDO
+- ☁️ **Cloud Storage** — All sensor readings stored in Firebase Realtime Database
-- 🔐 **Role-Based Access** — Admin, Manager, and User roles
+- 🔐 **Role-Based Access** — Admin, Manager, and User roles via Firebase Auth
 - 📱 **Responsive Design** — Works on desktop, tablet, and mobile

 ---